choraria/gas-url-shortener/README.md

 # TakeMeThere
 This tool is a [URL Shortening service](https://en.wikipedia.org/wiki/URL_shortening) powered by [Google Apps Script](https://developers.google.com/apps-script) and hosted using [Github Pages](https://pages.github.com/).

+Taking advantage from an [undocumented resource](https://stackoverflow.com/questions/58172084/grab-web-app-link-info-besides-querystring-parameters/58172160#58172160) of the `doGet` function that I accidentally stumbled upon - `e.pathInfo`.

 ## Demo

 You can try **TakeMeThere** on https://tmt.pw/ and access the original resources here -